reversinglabs/rl-scanner-cloud-gitlab-include/README.md

-The configuration uses the official [reversinglabs/rl-scanner-cloud](https://hub.docker.com/r/reversinglabs/rl-scanner-cloud) Docker image to scan a single build artifact with `secure.software Portal` and display the analysis status as one of the checks in the GitLab interface.
+The configuration uses the official [reversinglabs/rl-scanner-cloud](https://hub.docker.com/r/reversinglabs/rl-scanner-cloud) Docker image to scan a single build artifact with the Spectra Assure Portal and display the analysis status as one of the checks in the GitLab interface.

 This configuration is most suitable for experienced users who want to include it into more complex workflows.

-## What is the secure.software Portal?
+## What is the Spectra Assure Portal?

-The secure.software Portal is a SaaS solution that's part of the secure.software platform - a new ReversingLabs solution for software supply chain security.
+The Spectra Assure Portal is a SaaS solution that's part of the Spectra Assure platform - a new ReversingLabs solution for software supply chain security.
 More specifically, the Portal is a web-based application for improving and managing the security of your software releases and verifying third-party software used in your organization.

-With the secure.software Portal, you can:
+With the Spectra Assure Portal, you can:

 - Scan your software packages to detect potential risks before release.
 - Improve your SDLC by applying actionable advice from security scan reports to all phases of software development.